-This is a Guacamole Vegan Recipe made with avocado, lime, red onion, cilantro, serrano peppers, and salt.
+This is a Guacamole Recipe made with avocado, lime, red onion, cilantro, serrano peppers, and salt.

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need: